 The Chairperson serves a three-year term and may be reappointed for an additional three-year term, but not for more than two consecutive terms.
+In the unusual event that no member is able to serve as Chairperson, a standing Chairperson may serve an additional two consecutive years beyond the two terms provided that (1) the standing Chairperson is willing to stand for re-appointment and (2) the Working Group re-elects the standing Chairperson.
+The Chairperson will be elected for a one-year term, and if a new Chairperson is still not identified the Working Group can re-elect the standing Chairperson for a second one-year term.
+A Chairperson cannot be re-elected beyond this additional two-year period.

+W3.
+Vice Chair.
+Members of the Working Group shall elect a Vice Chair.
+In the absence of the Chair, the Vice Chair assumes all duties and responsibilities of the Chair.
+This position will also serve to build capacity for future Chairs.

+The Vice Chair serves for a term of one-to-three years, at the discretion of the Working Group, and is eligible for reelection for additional terms.

-- W3.
+- W4.
 Frequency of meetings.
 Time and place of Working Group meetings are decided in consultation with the Committee.
-In general, Working Groups meet between Committee meetings, or more frequently as needed to complete assignments and with a view to reporting findings and results to the Committee in a timely manner. - W4.
+In general, Working Groups meet between Committee meetings, or more frequently as needed to complete assignments and with a view to reporting findings and results to the Committee in a timely manner. - W5.
 Invited experts.
-Occasionally, a Working Group may have a need for special expertise to assist in assignments or may receive requests for participation from experts.
-On such occasions, the Working Group Chairperson is responsible for following Rule C6 and consulting with the Committee Chairperson. - W5.
+Occasionally, a Working Group may have need for special expertise to assist in assignments or may receive requests for participation from experts.
+On such occasions, the Working Group Chairperson is responsible for following Rule C7 and consulting with the Committee Chairperson.

+- W6.
 Format for species Working Group reports.
-The focus of species Working Groups is largely to understand the population dynamics of the concerned species in order to accurately assess stock condition.
+The focus of species Working Groups is largely to understand the population dynamics of the concerned species and to conduct stock assessments (benchmark and updates) using the best scientific information available.
 Sufficient understanding for conducting a stock assessment may not accumulate on a regular, predictable schedule for conducting a stock assessment on a regular basis.
 Species Working Group findings, therefore, may be progress reports for stretches of time before a "current" stock assessment is available.
-To maintain consistency among reports of species Working Groups and from one year to the next, the following is a recommended outline for Working Group reports destined for submission to the Committee.
-This outline may be modified by the Committee to meet changing assignments and Working Group requirements. - A. Introduction - B. Review of Recent Fisheries (Description of recent developments and issues of fisheries.) - C. Fishery Statistics (Presentation of fishing area by gear, time series of landings or catches, catch-effort or CPUE trends, size composition and other biological statistics, e.g., sex ratio and by-catch.)

-- D. Review of Biological Studies (Research results from biological working papers and summary of comments by participants.) - E. Review of Stock Assessment Studies (Research results from stock assessment working papers and summary of discussion.) - F. Current Stock Status (If results of stock assessment studies provide a basis for an overall assessment of stock condition, conclusions on current stock condition, including relative to conventional acceptable biological reference points and uncertainty should be provided.) - G. Special Assignments.
-(Advice on assignments from the Committee, including scientific advice on potential biological consequences of fisheries management actions and natural events.) - H. Research Recommendations and Updated Work Plan (Recommendations should be reported by category, statistics, biological studies and stock assessment and focused for advancing understanding of the resource, particularly for more accurate stock assessments.) - I. Administrative Matters (A catch-all section for time and place for next meeting, acknowledgments, and discussion of other administrative matters.) - J. Adjournment
+To maintain consistency among reports of species Working Groups, particularly for stock assessment reports, the following is a recommended outline for Working Group reports intended to provide sufficient data, information and explanation of analyses and analytical decisions of the Group's interpretation of findings (see W7 for more guidance).
+The following are examples of topics for typical Working Group reports: - Introduction - Review of Recent Fisheries (Description of recent developments and issues of fisheries.) - Fishery Statistics (Presentation of fishing area by gear, time series of landings or catches, catch-effort or CPUE trends, size composition and other biological statistics, e.g., sex ratio and by-catch.) - Review of Biological Studies (Research results from biological working papers and summary of comments by participants.) - Stock Assessment Model, Parameter Estimates and Runs (Selections used in the stock assessment) - Current Stock Status (Stock assessment findings, conclusions from comparison with typically used biological reference points, uncertainties and conservation considerations.) - Special Assignments.
+(Additional research needs to address uncertainties and work plan for next assessment.) - Research Recommendations and Updated Work Plan (Recommendations should be reported by category, statistics, biological studies and stock assessment and focused for advancing understanding of the resource, particularly for more accurate stock assessments.) - Administrative Matters (A catch-all section for time and place for next meeting, acknowledgments, and discussion of other administrative matters.)